 - Very little storage.
 The vanity only has 2 small drawers, so there is still nowhere to put cleaning supplies and toiletries.
 Plus, the vanity top is small so it doesn’t have room for them either.
 But we love the vanity because it opened up a very narrow walkway.
 We’re going to build some recessed storage.

-- Sick of boring wall color and decor.
+- Sick of boring wall colors and decor.
 Wickham Gray, you just don’t do it for me.
 Neither does the driftwood mermaid.

 - Toilets and kids = gross.
 We need a toilet that’s easy to clean.
 We’re going to install one that doesn’t have exposed pipes.